Mid-The-Modder/Midbox-DISCONTINUED/README.md

 ### V0.0.4
 Added a plethora of new presets!
 Added the "energetic" unison.
-Changed most important mentions of Beepbox into Midbox.
+Changed most important mentions of BeepBox into Midbox.
 Added 3 new vibrato types.
 Aqua, Aqua Delayed, and Drunk.

-## There are a few more things, however, I will attempt to do this on Jummbox instead since it is probably better to work there for the amount of new options.
-I have to find out how to do this though so it will take a while.
+_Warning, this is the discontinued version of Midbox as mentioned various times before.
+There will be no more updates made to this repository.
+This version is preserved for the mod's history.
+Please go visit [the official Midbox repository](https://github.com/Mid-The-Modder/Midbox) instead._